greggcorp/greggcorp.github.io/_posts/2016-06-14-android-future.markdown

 ## Attaining a universal experience
 Brands often make promises of varying degrees of emptiness, and Google proved no exception.
 But continuing to issue empty promises erodes trust, confidence, and—ultimately—the user experience.

 After reaching my breaking point on my year-old Moto X running a deprecated Android OS, I charged up my 2012 iPhone 4 and started using it full-time.
 It runs the latest version of iOS.
 It receives regular updates.
-And short of some hardware features like TouchID and 3D Touch, it achieves the rich experience Apple promises.
+And short of some hardware features like TouchID and 3D Touch, it achieves the rich experience Apple promises to everyone.

-Android is something different to everyone, an entirely specific experience.
-Android is Altria: designed meaninglessness.
+Android is something different to everyone, but universal to no one.
+Android is Altria: a loose federation of disjointed parts.